 2015

-700 MHz magnet experiences a slow self-quench.
-Interestingly this is the second time it happened, previous one was in 2009.
-Damodaran works with Bruker to get the magnet re-energized.
+The 700 MHz magnet experienced a slow self-quench.
+This is the second instance, the first occurring in 2009.
+I worked with Bruker to get it back to field.

-Maintaining a large state-of-the-art high field NMR facility is no joke! -
+Maintaining a large, state-of-the-art high field NMR facility is no easy task! -

 2014